srid/neuron-template/README.md

 GitHub will now build the site and serve it at: `https://<yourgithubusername>.github.io/mynotes/`.

+*Note: if you come from macos, please checkout the commented lines in `.github/workflows/publish.yaml`.*

 For more information, see [neuron documentation][neuron] as well as the [GitHub Pages guide](https://help.github.com/en/github/working-with-github-pages).

 ## Set your site metadata